Loch Carron: Tourism

 Tourism is a significant industry in the Highlands of Scotland and one that generates important local economic activity.
 It provides employment for local people and attracts many visitors to Wester Ross in general and Lochcarron in particular because of its traditional seaside location.

 The Kyle of Lochalsh Line runs along the south side of the loch, with railway stations at Attadale, Stromeferry, Duncraig, and Plockton.

 Archaeology

 Between 1999 and 2004. a large scale archaeological project was undertaken, to locate and examine sites relating to the Mesolithic period, in the Inner Sound.
 In 2002, an offshoot project, the Sea Loch Survey was run by the same archaeologists to survey the sea lochs of Carron and Torridon.
 Between both projects they found 129 new archaeological sites in the strait.
-At Loch Carron, nine new sites were found, five caves/rock shelter and four stone tool scatters.
+At Loch Carron, nine new sites were found, five caves/rock shelters and four stone tool scatters.